 This is also probably the reason I choose to travel to Korea at the end of the year (despite the dreadful cold weather of the winter season).
 I have been attending/watching these award shows for three years now, ever since I was an exchange student in Korea University last 2014.
 So for all fans who are planning to visit Korea and want to see Korean artists, I recommend you to watch the year-end awards (if you don’t have tickets, you may just watch the Red Carpet instead) instead of buying concert tickets for just one idol group.
 Plus, they’re free.

-I couldn’t find any other information online on how these events happen (I believe there isn’t one even until now so I decided to post one hehe) so I just went to the venue (which was the 2014 MBC Drama Awards) without any idea at all what to do.
-And I was so shocked at how close I was to so many A-List actors and actresses as I watched them trot down the red carpet, greet us fans at the sidelines, and pose for the various journalists there to take their pictures.
+I couldn’t find any other information online on how these events happen (I believe there isn’t one even until now so I decided to post one hehe) so the first time I decided to watch one, I just went to the venue (which was the 2014 MBC Drama Awards) without any idea at all what to do.
+And I was so shocked at how close I was to so many A-List actors and actresses as I watched them trot down the red carpet, greet fans at the sidelines, and pose for the various journalists there to take their pictures.

-So, to help out you fans out there, I have decided to compile my know-how in attending these events.
+So, to help out all fans out there, I have decided to compile my know-how in attending these events.

 What are the Year-End Award Shows?

 True to its name, these shows happen at the end of the year usually between December 21 to December 31.
 The three major broadcasting companies (SBS, MBC, and SBS) each host the three kinds of award shows: Music Awards/Festival (for idol groups and musicians), Drama Awards (for actors and actresses), and Entertainment Awards (for variety shows, comedians, and entertainers).